dataplat/dbatools/.aider/prompts/conventions.md

 }
 ```

-## Additional instructions
+## Additional Instructions

-- DO NOT use `$MyInvocation.MyCommand.Name` to get command names
-- DO NOT use the old `knownParameters` validation approach
+### Test Structure
+- Parameter validation must be tagged as Unit Test
-- DO NOT include loose code outside of proper test blocks
+- No loose code outside of proper test blocks
-- DO NOT remove comments like "#TestConfig.instance3" or "#$TestConfig.instance2 for appveyor"
+- Maintain all instance reference comments (#TestConfig.instance3, etc.)

+### Syntax Requirements
-- DO NOT use $_ DO use $PSItem instead
+- Use $PSItem instead of $_
-- Parameter validation is ALWAYS tagged as a Unit Test
+- No trailing spaces
-- DO NOT change $results.Status.Count to $results.Count -- that secondary column is required for accurate counting
+- Use $results.Status.Count for accurate counting

-- NO trailing spaces
+### Must Not Use
+- $MyInvocation.MyCommand.Name for command names
+- Old knownParameters validation approach
+- Assumed parameter names - match original tests exactly